aleshaleksey/fansys23/base-rules.md

 - 36: Hard, for a legendary hero.
 (Legendary!)
 - 50+: Actually impossible.
 With maxed out stats, rolling 24 should not hit above 50.
 (God)

+#### Modifiers vs Advantage/Disadvantage
+A mix of game balance and simulationism guide our understanding on what they represnt and how they should be applied.

+Advantage represents factors that mitigate some potential of failure, but do not improve the best result.
+For example a sharp knife makes it easier to gut a rabbit, but does not increase the amount of meat one can harvest (a rabbit only has a rabbit worth of meat).

+Disadvantage represents factors that negate some potential for success, but do not make the worst result any more catastrophic.

+A positive modifier (bonus) represents factors that make a task easier and have a potential to improve the best result.
+For example, a tailwind will give a bonus when trying to travel further in a day's sailing.
+This is because the speed is actually increased, making it possible to travel further.

+A negative modifier (penalty/malus) represents factors that both reduce the best result and make a negative output more likely and worse.
+A storm gives a penalty to camping (fortify) rolls: Not do you have to content with the wind and rain, but your tent might get blown away.
+That's definitely worse unless you were trying to lose the tent!

+Advantage and disadvantage always cancel each other out.
+Advantage and disadvantage never stack.

+Modifiers from "natural" sources of different types stack (add up).
+For modifiers of the same type, take the largest modifier, or the sum of the largest bonus and largest penalty if both are present.
+Modifiers from "supernatural" sources never stack.
+To simplify mechanics a group can decide that the only types are "natural" and "supernatural" for minimum viable mechanics.

+#### Sources of Modifers
+Because stacking modifiers can easily "break" a game or lead to situations where the outcome is decided early on in a scenario, it is desirable to avoid this.
+As a result the following rule is used with modifiers:
+- Modifiers can come from conditions.
+- Modifiers can come from circumstances or equipment.
+- Modifiers can come from passive abilities.
+- Modifiers can NEVER come directly from active martial or supernatural (spells) abilities (although use of such abilities can induce conditions, which might provide penalties).

 ### Time
 - 1 day is 24 hours.
 - 1 hour is 60 minutes.